psyanite/crust/README.md

 </div>

 ## To Do
+* Render all store locations in reward screen
 * Move like button reward screen
 * Add whitelist userIds for rewards, secret rewards
 * Implement QR scanner